Skip to content

 from django.core.management.base import BaseCommand

-from activitypub.models import Domain
+from activitypub.core.models import Domain

 class Command(BaseCommand):